WillianPaiva/1flow/README.md

 ## Install on OSX

-**Important notice**: 1flow doesn't install on OSX Mavericks (10.9).
-As of 2014-03, there are some uncatched issues in `Cython` with Xcode 5.x.
-They prevent the `strainer` python module to install, and it's currently essential for 1flow to work (it's the web page parser…).
+1flow runs perfectly on OSX Mavericks (10.9) with Xcode 5.x. `sparks`

+Previously, I developed 1flow on OSX 10.8 with Xcode 4.6 and it worked perfectly.
+I haven't tested it recently, but it should still work.
+Please report any issue you find.

-But **1flow installs and runs perfectly on OSX 10.8 with Xcode 4.6.
-Just follow the same procedure as for a Linux installation.**
+Just follow the same procedure as for a Linux installation.

+### Caveats

+If you run `make bootstrap` more than once, you could eventually end up in a situation where one or more service (MongoDB, PostgreSQL, Redis, Memcached) is installed but not launched.
+This happens because the related `.plist` is not symlinked to `~/Library/LaunchAgents/`.
+Just run something like:

+    ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents
+    lunchy start postgres

+([Lunchy](lunch) has been installed by `sparks`, I'm sure you will love it.)

 ## Future plans